-Find more about your Gold Sovereign here - Free!
+Find out about your Gold Sovereign - free!

-Welcome to GoldSovereignExpert.com, the website that gives you valuable FREE tips about gold Sovereign identification.
+Welcome to GoldSovereignExpert.com, the website that gives you valuable FREE tips about gold Sovereign rarities.
 The site is a work in progress and we're adding new content every day.

 Gold Sovereigns have always been sought-after coins.
 Although it has a nominal value of £1, a Sovereign's real worth is much greater as it is a bullion coin - made to store and retain or gain its value, rather than being used for everyday purchases.